Angelo Ruggiero: The tapes

 After Castellano was arrested for racketeering and other crimes, he learned for the first time that his home had been bugged by the FBI, and that the Ruggiero tapes were the legal basis for it.
 Castellano went to Ruggiero's uncle, Aniello Dellacroce, and demanded he give over the tapes.
 Dellacroce tried to placate Castellano, saying that there were many personally embarrassing moments on the tapes that Ruggiero did not want anyone to hear.
 He said that he wanted the tapes not to justify murdering him, but for his lawyers who were trying to suppress the introduction of his own tapes in the upcoming 1985 Mafia Commission Trial.
 In ensuing sessions between Ruggiero, Gotti and Dellacroce, Ruggiero remained adamant about not giving up the tapes.
 He accused his uncle of betrayal for even entertaining the thought.
 He told his lawyers he would kill them if they gave up the tapes.

-Sammy Gravano stated, "I didn't know till later that the bug on him gave the government the OK, the right legally, to bug Paul (Paul Castellano)'s house.
+Sammy Gravano stated, "I didn't know till later that the bug on him gave the government the OK, the right legally, to bug Paul [Castellano]'s house.
 It was Angie's big mouth.
 I mean, he's caught on tape all over the fucking place.
 His tapes, the tape with Gerry Lang (Gennaro Langella) and Donnie Shacks (Dominick Martomorano).
 You name it and Angie's on tape.
 And always talking about stuff that he ain't supposed to be even mentioning to anybody.
 We find out about the tapes on Angie when he was arrested.
 And they eventually would become a major fucking problem.
 Ultimately, people would say these tapes and what was on them probably led to Paul's downfall.
 But what really led to it was also a lot of things he was doing that people in the family were against, and when the time came, when it came down the wire, this was why me and Frank DeCicco and the other guys went along with it.
 Right then though, Angie's tapes had nothing to do with me whatsoever.
 I was never at Angie's house.
 I'm not on any of his tapes in any way, shape or form.
 That was all Angie's problem.
 John Gotti's problem.
 And Paul's."